mikerhodesideas/free/README.md

 **Voice** - choose the OpenAI voice you’d like to use.
 Click the [link](https://platform.openai.com/docs/guides/text-to-speech) to hear samples of each.

 **Google Drive Folder ID** - this is where your audio files are sent.
-Instructions **[here](https://www.notion.so/How-to-find-your-Google-Folder-ID-5d18d0574e244c73aa866c48bae5accd?pvs=21)**
+Instructions **[here](https://www.notion.so/How-to-find-your-Google-Folder-ID-5d18d0574e244c73aa866c48bae5accd?pvs=21)** Note you must include a folder ID if you want an audio file created (it needs to get saved somewhere)

 **Email Output?** - do you want results emailed, tick if you do

 **Email to** - enter the email address (just one) of the person you want the output sent to (it might not be possible to send it to yourself)

-**AI Model to use** - no need to change this, but if you want to save a few pennies, choose a GPT 3.5 model